 What are Enhanced Due Diligence Factors?

 Let’s take a look at some factors that directly affect Enhanced Due Diligence.
-Since EDD is a continuous process, several factors affect its application like geographical, customer, and other reasons.
+Since EDD is a continuous process, several factors affect its application, including geographical, customer, and other reasons.

 The risk regulations of any financial institution must fall under the BSL AML Laws.
-These regulations clearly state customer risk factors like a situation where the majority of the customers are not from the same country as that of the institution.
+These regulations clearly state customer risk factors, like a situation where most customers are not from the same country as the institution.
 Other situations might include the client or their relatives having active political exposure.

 The private banking sector rides high on revenue with a high confidentiality level.
 The following reasons open the window for different risks like terrorist funding, money laundering, etc.

 Ensure your customers are real.
 Schedule a free demo here.

 What is the Enhanced Due Diligence Checklist?

 Currently, there is no official guideline about how to carry out Enhanced Due Diligence.
 The regulations only state that if a company carries out further verifications, they should match the risk level that a customer poses.